quickwit-oss/quickwit/docs/overview/architecture.md

 - distributes the split workload on itself and/or other nodes called the leaf nodes
 - returns aggregated results.

 ### Cluster discovery

 Quickwit uses a gossip protocol to manage membership and broadcast messages to the cluster provided by [artillery project](https://github.com/bastion-rs/artillery/).
 The gossip protocol is based on "SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol", with a few minor adaptations.

+### Rendezvous hashing

+To distribute workload to leaf nodes, a root uses [Rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) to select the relevant nodes to query data by split.
+This unlocks caching capabilities.
+Another benefit from Rendezvous hashing is its stability when you add or remove nodes.